DataDog/documentation/content/en/logs/logs_to_metrics.md

 Datadog’s [Logging without Limits][1]* lets you dynamically decide what to include or exclude from your indexes.
 Log-based metrics are a cost-efficient way to summarize log data from the entire ingest stream.
 This means that even if you use [exclusion filters][2] to limit indexes to operationally critical logs, you can still visualize trends and anomalies over all of your log data at full granularity for 15 months.

-With log-based metrics, generate custom metrics from the count of logs that match a filter query and apply log attributes and tag keys as [metric tags][3] following the `<KEY>:<VALUE>` format.
+With log-based metrics, you can record a count of logs that match a query or summarize a numeric value contained in a log, such as request duration.

 ## Generate a log-based metric